maturepolis/Creating_Isochrones_in_QGIS.py/README.md

 The process follows these steps.
   1. Load network layer and point layer of starting point for isochrones.
   2. Copy Field names and values from the point layer.
-  3. Call a feature of point layer one by one and run v.net.iso
+  3. Call a feature of point layer one by one and run v.net.iso.
   4. Remove unnecessary features of output and merge them to one feature.
-  5. Paste the field information to the isochrone feature Every step is processed in PyQGIS automatically.\
+  5. Paste the field information to the isochrone feature.\
+Every step is processed in PyQGIS automatically.\
 The algorithm saves all the output of the process.